arkime/arkimeweb/_wiki/api_viewer_docs.md

 ## SessionsQuery Type

-The query params to build an Elasticsearch sessions query.
+The query params to build an OpenSearch/Elasticsearch sessions query.

 For long expressions use POST for client requests to the server.
 When using POST the request body and request query are merged.
 Any duplicate parameters use the request body parameter.